stases/math4ai_temp/docs/essentials/distributions.md

 writing $$\mathbb{P}(X=x)$$ and $$p_X(x)$$, where the left-hand side can be considered asking a question the right-hand side answers.

+## Case study: Poisson distribution

 The distribution we will look at is the Poisson distribution.
 To specify a Poisson distribution, we need one parameter called the 'rate' of the distribution.
 We write $$X \sim \mathsf{Pois}(\lambda)$$ to denote that random variable $$X$$ follows a Poisson distribution with parameter $$\lambda$$.
 Here are some examples of the probability mass function of $$\mathsf{Pois}(\lambda)$$ for different values of $$\lambda$$:

+**Add**

 The pdf of the Poisson is given by:

 $$p_X(x) = \frac{\lambda^x e^{-\lambda}}{x!}.$$

+{: .exercise }
+Show that this is indeed a pmf, i.e. each outcome has probability greater than or equal to $$0$$ and all outcomes sum up to $$1$$.
+Explain how to choice of $$\lambda$$ does affect the shape of the distributions, but not the fact that they are distributions.

 This is pretty neat.
-If I now know the $$\lambda$$ which describes the distribution of the Poisson I care about for any experiment I care about, I can tell you how likely all the different outcomes of the experiment are.
-Also, since we have this nice formulation for the pdf, we can prove other stuff such as that the mean of a Poisson is always $$\lambda$$, the mode (i.e. highest value) is always $$\lfloor \lambda \rfloor$$, among other things.[^1]
+If I now know the $$\lambda$$ which describes the Poisson of the process we care about, we can tell how likely all the different outcomes of the experiment are.
+Also, since we have a clean formula for the pmf, we can also reason about Poissons in general.
+For example, the mean of a Poisson is always $$\lambda$$, the mode (i.e. highest value) is always $$\lfloor \lambda \rfloor$$, among other things.[^1]

-Now you may wonder: this is all cute, but if we do not know $$\lambda$$ then why should I care?
-And you would be very much right, which is exactly why we are going to try and find these $$\lambda$$ values based on the data we collect.
+Now you may wonder: this is all good and well, but how do we find this $$\lambda$$?
+This is exactly the point where we move into statistics rather than probability theory: we want to use data in order to find these $$\lambda$$ values.
 That is, suppose we have dataset $$\mathcal{D}$$ of observation, e.g. $$\mathcal{D} = \{2, 2, 3, 1, 2, 4, 5, 3, 5\}$$,
 we can use statistics (and machine learning) to find which $$\lambda$$ fits the data the best.
 This is done using techniques such as maximum likelihood estimation (MLE) and maximum a posteriori estimation (MAP).